-You can use visual cues rather than sounds in many apps by changing your settings.
-Here's how:
+You can get visual cues instead of sound alerts in Windows by changing your settings.
+Here's how.